iddaw/iddaw.github.io/README.md

-# IDD-3D: Indian Driving Dataset for 3D Unstructured Road Scenes
+# IDD-AW: A Benchmark for Safe and Robust Segmentation of Drive Scenes in Unstructured Traffic and Adverse Weather
-Website for the IDD-3D Dataset (WACV 2023)
+Website for the IDD-AW Dataset (WACV 2024)

 ## Acknowledgments
 This website is based on the nice template from [Academic Project Page Template](https://github.com/eliahuhorwitz/Academic-project-page-template)